python-pillow/Pillow/README.rst

 $ brew install libtiff libjpeg webp littlecms

-If you've built your own python, then you should be able to install Pillow using
+If you've built your own Python, then you should be able to install Pillow using

 ::